amao1991/blog.amao.com.tw/source/_posts/hexo-2-deploy-on-github-pages-transfer-to-new-machine.md

 ---
-title: "Note #4: Hexo deploy on Github Pages which transfers to new machine"
+title: "Hexo #2: deploy on Github Pages which transfers to new machine"
 date: 2020-03-17 16:54:24
 tags:
-  - note
   - github
   - hexo
-categories: Note
+categories: Hexo
 ---

 The website is deploy on Github Pages by Hexo.